egordm/boosters/design/architecture/0004-dmatrix.md

 ## Summary

-This RFC defines the data input layer for xgboost-rs:
+This RFC defines the data input layer for booste-rs:

 1. **`DataMatrix` trait**: Common interface for feature matrices
 2. **Dense and Sparse storage**: Leveraging existing crates where possible